sigier/Stringer.Client/Readme.md

 1. Open the **"Reverse String"** page.
 2. Enter text in the input field.
-3. View the reversed text in real-time.🚀 Deployment
+3. View the reversed text in real-time.

+🚀 Deployment

 This app is deployed automatically to **GitHub Pages** via GitHub Actions.